kahunacohen/trackit/README.md

 ## Ignoring transactions
 Sometimes you might want to mark a transaction to ignore for summing or aggregation purposes.
 Say, for example, you make a transfer from one account to another.
 You might not want trackit to see that as a debit or credit to your overall spending.
-See `trackit ignore`.
+See `trackit transaction ignore`.

 ## Working across machines
-It's advisable to back up the `~/trackit-data` directory, as that's where (by default) all your CSV files, `trackit.yaml` config file, and your `trackit.db` database file are located.
+It's advisable to back up the `~/trackit-data` directory, as that's where your CSV files, `trackit.yaml` config file, and your `trackit.db` database file are located.
 You could, for example, manage that directory as a github repo and push/pull it from multiple machines.

-If one one machine the data directory is at another location, you have to register the location of the data directory (CSV files), the `trackit.yaml` file and the database file, `trackit.db` using `trackit init`.

 ## Custom queries/Syncing
-Because the data is stored in a relational sqlite db (in the trackit.db file), you can make custom queries against the database.
-For now you must install sqlite on your platform.
+Because the data is stored in a relational SQLite db (in the trackit.db file), you can make custom queries against the database.
+For now you must install sqlite on your platform (if it's not already).
 Then do:

 ```
 sqlite3 ~/trackit.db